To enquire about aWedding, please contact the Vicar on 023 8055 4231

 Fees for your Wedding

-The Wedding Fee is set by the Church of England, and the cost in 2019 is £459 – this includes the reading of the Banns, the Wedding rehearsal and the Wedding Service, and the Wedding Certificate.
+The Wedding Fee is set by the Church of England, and the cost in 2021 is £464 – this includes the reading of the Banns, the Wedding rehearsal and the Wedding Service, plus an additional £11 for the Wedding Certificate.

 There may be some additional costs depending on what you choose for your wedding, such as flowers, service sheets, the ringing of the bells, etc. Please contact the Office for the current list of fees.